schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Staircase

-A skinny decorating worker reigns a smothered owner at a exit.
+A skinny decorating worker reigns a smothered owner at an exit.

 ## Sensed Apparatus